pricardo03/azure-docs.es-es/includes/virtual-machines-common-log-collector-extension.md

 $publicConfigJSON = $publicConfig | ConvertTo-Json
 "publicConfig is:  $publicConfigJSON"

-#we just provide a empty privateConfig object
+#we just provide an empty privateConfig object
 $privateconfig = "{
 }"